pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 - An Amazon AWS account with a payment method set up to pay for the Amazon cluster and RDS resources you create and appropriate AWS account permissions and knowledge to:

+  -	Set up an AWS Load Balancer Controller with an appropriate IAM role and policy for your region.
+For GovCloud deployments, there are specific requirements.
+For details, see [Installing the AWS Load Balancer Controller add-on]( https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)

   - Create an Amazon RDS DB instance.

   - Select an appropriate location in which to deploy your database resource; the document assumes your location is US East.